LPRegen/LPRegen/README.md

 </br>

-My name is Manuel Escribano and I am a self taught frontend developer.
+My name is Manuel Escribano and I am a **self-taught frontend developer**.

 </br>